A Systematic Survey of Blockchained Federated Learning: Functions of BCFL

 \subsubsection{Summerized Lessons}

 \begin{itemize} \item From the perspective of learning process, blockchain provides distributed data storage and public data sharing for FL.
-Instead of storing the data generated during the learning process in the central aggregator, federal learning only needs to store this data through the blockchain, which can make the relevant data freely available to all authenticated participants.
+Instead of storing the data generated during the learning process in the central aggregator, FL only needs to store this data through the blockchain, allowing the relevant data freely available to all authenticated participants.

 \item From the perspective of data security, the blockchain itself can be seen as a distributed ledger with characteristics such as immutability, auditability and decentralization.
 Blockchain can record all necessary data and also prevent malicious nodes from altering it.
 And only authenticated participants can access the data related to FL, preventing the privacy leakage.